-And yes, that is a bitchslap at our “Commander in Thief” and anybody else out there who thinks this is the way to run an honorable US military.
+And yes, that is a bitchslap at anybody else out there who thinks this is the way to run an honorable US military.

-Another story that came out eventually was that my uncle had a good friend who made the mistake of looking over an entrenchment and ended up with his decapitated head falling into my uncle’s lap.
+Another story that came out eventually was that my Uncle Mikey had a good friend who made the mistake of looking over an entrenchment and ended up with his decapitated head falling into my great-uncle’s lap.

 We are fairly sure that we only ended up hearing the half of it.
 My great-uncle was always very tightlipped about his experiences in World War II, especially around the women.
 All I knew of the man face-to-face was that he was a gentle and good soul who dearly loved to sing.
 His favorite song was “Peg O’ My Heart”, which he liked to sing to his wife Peggy.
 We went as a group to visit him in the VA hospital in Northport, and ended up serenading the entire ward unit with various old songs he liked, which the other vets there enjoyed greatly as they were all of the appropriate WWII service age group.